Davie Irons: Coaching career

-Gretna FC
+Gretna

 In 2005, Irons' playing career ended after three seasons with Gretna, having played in 89 league matches, scoring two goals for the Black and Whites.
 Irons then agreed to be the assistant-manager to Rowan Alexander to remain with Gretna.
 After this Irons was the caretaker-manager of Gretna between March 2007 and the end of the 2006–07 season, during Alexander's sabbatical from the Dumfries and Galloway club.
 Gretna then won promotion to the Premier League on 28 April 2007, after a 3–2 win at Dingwall versus Ross County.
 This victory clinched the First Division Championship for the Black and Whites as they finished one point ahead of one of Irons' former club's, St Johnstone.
 On 18 July 2007, Irons was appointed Gretna's permanent manager, with Mick Wadsworth as the club's assistant-manager.
 On 19 February 2008, Irons resigned as Gretna's manager and soon afterwards the club entered administration and went out of business at the end of the 2007–08 season.

-Morton
+Greenock Morton

 Irons was then appointed manager of Greenock Morton soon after departing from the Gretna manager's position.
 Irons' first priority was to retain Morton's place in the First Division.
 The club won two key matches versus Dunfermline Athletic and Partick Thistle, both by the scoreline of 3–0 and this retained Morton's place in the First Division, as the club's goal difference was one better than Clyde and the Renfrewshire club ended in eighth place.

 In Irons' first full season as manager of Greenock Morton, the 2008–09, the club finished in sixth place in the First Division, despite a poor start to the season, when the club only amassed four points from the first quarter of the season.
 Irons also achieved a win versus Hibs at Easter Road in the Scottish League Cup that same season.
 However, after a poor start to the 2009–10 season, losing five of the first six league matches and with the club at the basement of the First Division, Irons contract was terminated with immediate effect on 21 September 2009, alongside the club's assistant-manager Derek Collins.